 The P10 comes along with a splash of stylish, and thanks to that one, the phone's design is quite appealing.
 We wouldn't call it groundbreaking or anything remotely similar to that, but the P10 definitely looks good.
 And holding in hand feels great, too.
 Just like the Huawei P9, the new flagship pairs glass with metal in its build.
 All color versions except fro the blue one utilize a regular flat back, but the blue version of the phone (which we happened to have on us) flaunts a textured back that feels funny.
 We like to imagine that Huawei added this one for no other reason than to enhance grip, but sadly, we can't say that it has successfully done so.
 All versions of the P10 feel just as slippery as the P9.
 Employ a steady grip or the phone will end up flying towards the ground!

-Thanks to its 5.1-inch display, the P10 is delightfully compact and way lighter than the P9.
+-inch display, the P10 is delightfully compact and way lighter than the P9.
 I can easily use the phone with one hand, though you should have in mind that my hands are bigger than the average.
 Yet, I hardly ever had to stretch my thumb in order to reach the notification shade or reach the opposite side of the display.

 Unlike the P9, the new Huawei flagship has its fingerprint scanner embedded in a multi-functional home button at the front of the device.
 It is not clickable but provides neat taptic feedback, somewhat similar to the iPhone 7